MicrosoftDocs/windows-itpro-docs/education/windows/school-get-minecraft.md

 ## <a href="" id="distribute-minecraft"></a>Distribute Minecraft

-After Minecraft Education Edition is added to your Windows Store for Business, you have three options:
+After Minecraft: Education Edition is added to your Windows Store for Business, you have three options:

 - You can install the app on your PC.
 - You can assign the app to others.